GrosSacASac/DOM99/readme.md

   * Beginner friendly
   * Best old browser compatibility
   * Also a non-UI library
+  * One of the best things that happened in the Web Platform

 Contra:

   * Not obvious how organize large code in a clean way
-  * Can do almost everything as easily with browser APIs
+  * Can do almost everything as easily with browser APIs nowadays

 Some similarities: